“We’re Buying This One?” Turkey’s Erdogan Asks Putin In Front Of Su-57 Fighter At Air Show

 Erdogan also got a chance to look inside an Aurus Senat luxury sedan, which is an offshoot of the development of the Russian President's newest limousine, which the War Zone has previously covered in detail.
 Aurus also designed a plush VIP interior for a Kazan Ansat transport helicopter that was also on display at MAKS.

 The most eye-catching stop, though, was when Erdogan got a close-up look at the Su-57.
-In May 2019, Sergey Chemezov, head of Russia's top state-run industrial conglomerate Rostec, told Turkish state-run media outlet Anadolu Agency that the Kremlin would be willing to step in and sell Turkey these advanced combat jets if Ankara found itself cut off from the F-35, just as The War Zone had predicted.
+In May 2019, Sergey Chemezov, head of Russia's top state-run industrial conglomerate Rostec, told Turkish state-run media outlet Anadolu Agency that the Kremlin would be willing to step in and sell Turkey these advanced combat jets if Ankara found itself cut off from the F-35, just as The War Zone

 So far, there has been no formal announcement from Turkey that it has accepted any Russian offer regarding the Su-57.
 "So now, we are going to buy this one [the Su-57]?"
 Erdogan had asked Putin as they walked near the example on display.
 "You could," Putin said in response, after which the Turkish president laughed.